thegreathowdini/mh/README.md

 ![cycles](img/cycles.png)

 ### Other features
-**User-agent.** For stealthiness, autohunt tries to replicate the http headers that would have been sent with requests made from a browser.
+**User-agent.** For stealth, autohunt tries to replicate the http headers that would have been sent with requests made from a browser.
 The User-Agent header is customisable, and you should choose the one corresponding to the browser on which you normally play MH.
 If you run autohunt with the -ua option set to these pre-defined values, the User-Agent header will be set accordingly:
 * 'firefox': firefox on windows (this is the default value)
 * 'chrome': chrome on windows
 * 'edge': edge on windows